XcooBee/xcoobee-cookie-kit/packages/xcoobee-cookie-kit-web/README.md

 You can use public methods of the XCK to set and retrieve parameter information.
 These are found under the `XcooBee.kit` object.

 ### setManagedCookie([category:string], [cookieName:string], [cookieValue:string], [days:integer])

 Create fully GDPR compliant cookies using the `setManagedCookie()` method.
-You are offloading all interaction and life-cylce management of the cookie to the XCK.
+You are offloading all interaction and life-cycle management of the cookie to the XCK.
 The XCK will ensure that proper consent is obtained for the cookie from the user before setting it and also remove the cookies when user removes consent.
 This is the JavaScript equivalent to using the `<xbee-cookie>` tag in your HTML.
 You will be automatically compliant with all GDPR interactions when using managed cookies.

 options: